Fantomen31/Oscars-Movie-Club/README.md

 ## **UX – User Experience Design** ##

-A large part of inspiration behind the planning for this project came from the "Oscars", relating to colors, gold for the statuett, and red for the famous, "red carpet.
+A large part of inspiration behind the planning for this project came from the "Oscars", relating to colors, gold for the statuett, and red for the famous, "red carpet=, to enable the user to have a positive familiar feel for "cinema" throughout the experience.

-By keeping the user in mind throughout the design and development of the project, it would be easier to make the user experience a positive one.
-For the user to have a positive familiar feel for "cinema" throughout the project.
+By keeping the user in mind throughout the design and development of the project, it would be easier to make the user experience positive and cosistant.

 The planning of the project is broken into 5 planes,
 - The Strategy Plane